Reading from a PDS

 Query the appview (optional)

-The appview is an accelerator for discovery and cross-ref resolution without walking PDSes. lairs works with it off, where direct PDS access is the contract.
+The appview accelerates discovery and cross-reference resolution without walking PDSes.
+Direct PDS access remains the contract when no appview is available.
 AppviewClient is a thin client over the Layers query methods (pub.layers.*.get* and list*).
 A bare NSID such as corpus.listCorpora is prefixed with pub.layers..
 Responses use the same {uri, cid, value} envelope, so they decode through the same generated models:

 from lairs.atproto.appview import AppviewClient